 “Alternative Facts” as a tactic to test loyalty

-Why Trump's Staff Is Lying by By Tyler Cowen
+Why Trump's Staff Is Lying by Tyler Cowen

 By requiring subordinates to speak untruths, a leader can undercut their independent standing, including their standing with the public, with the media and with other members of the administration.
 That makes those individuals grow more dependent on the leader and less likely to mount independent rebellions against the structure of command.
 Promoting such chains of lies is a classic tactic when a leader distrusts his subordinates and expects to continue to distrust them in the future.
 Another reason for promoting lying is what economists sometimes call loyalty filters.
 If you want to ascertain if someone is truly loyal to you, ask them to do something outrageous or stupid.
 If they balk, then you know right away they aren’t fully with you.
 That too is a sign of incipient mistrust within the ruling clique, and it is part of the same worldview that leads Trump to rely so heavily on family members.

 Trump specializes in lower-status lies, typically more of the bald-faced sort, namely stating “x” when obviously “not x” is the case.
-They are proclamations of power, and signals that the opinions of mainstream media and political opponents will be disregarded.
+They are proclamations of power, and signal that the opinions of mainstream media and political opponents will be disregarded.
 The lie needs to be understood as more than just the lie.
-For one thing, a lot of Americans, especially many Trump supporters, are more comfortable with that style than with the “fancier” lies they believe they are hearing from the establishment.
-For another, joining the Trump coalition has been made costlier for marginal outsiders and ignoring the Trump coalition is now less likely for committed opponents.
-In other words, the Trump administration is itself sending loyalty signals to its supporters by burning its bridges with other groups.
+For one thing, a lot of Americans, especially many Trump supporters, are more comfortable with that style than with the “fancier” lies they believe they are hearing from the establishment. ...
+The Trump administration is itself sending loyalty signals to its supporters by burning its bridges with other groups.